 Membership in the Loyola Chapter of Psi Chi is open to undergraduate men and women who are making the study of psychology one of their major interests, and who meet the membership requirements (see below.)
 Psi Chi is a member of the Association of College Honor Societies and is an affiliate of the American Psychological Association (APA) and the American Psychological Society (APS).

-Psi Chi provides national academic recognition for academic excellence in psychology, an honor which can be noted on employment applications, vites, and resumes.
+Benefits of Membership.
+Psi Chi provides national academic recognition for academic excellence in psychology, an honor which can be noted on employment applications, vitae, and resumes.
 Also, as part of lifetime membership, members receive membership certificates and honor cords which can be worn at graduation.
 Please visit http://www.psichi.org/?page=member_benefits to learn more about the benefits of membership.

 - A major or minor in psychology

-- Completion of at least three semesters of coursework (this semester doesn't count.)
+- Completion of at least 3 semesters of coursework (current semester doesn't count.)

 Here are some useful psychology links for students.